-The Crossroads Program at Manzano High School
+The Crossroads Program At Manzano High School

 Services are available to any student who attends Manzano, and the services provided are confidential in nature (except in cases of reported abuse, neglect, suicidal ideation, and/or safety threats.)
-Students may seek assistance from the Crossroads Counselor to ask questions and obtain information about substances even if the student does not have a problem with substance abuse, or in cases where there may be substance abuse with another family member.
+Students may seek assistance from the Crossroads Counselor to ask questions and obtain information about substances even if the student does not have a problem with substance use, or in cases where there may be substance use with another family member.

 An individual referral to Crossroads can be made by anyone: teacher, student (self or friend), parent, social worker, school counselor, principal, nurse, or security.
-A referral to Crossroads may help avoid future problems with substance abuse when the student is identified early on and provided with some information and resources.
+A referral to Crossroads may help avoid future problems with substance use when the student is identified early on and provided with some information and resources.
 Individual services are voluntary and the student may choose whether or not to participate in the program.

 Please feel free to contact us with any questions you may have about the program.
 Our primary role is to be a helpful resource and to support student success in school.

-Office Located in the Library
+Office Located in the counseling department area of the administration building.